TO GET STARTED:

 Meta Keywords are a specific type of meta tag that appears in the HTML code of a Web page and help tell search engines what the topic of the page is.
 Meta keywords are distinguished from regular keywords because they appear “behind the scenes,” in the source code of your page, rather than on the live, visible page itself.

-OpenGraph allows you to enhance how your site will be presented when making a post on Facebook or by using Twitter cards.
+OpenGraph allows you to enhance how your site will be presented when making a post on Facebook and linking your page (Home Page).

 As explained before, you can use available macros or you can insert custom text.
 This module also allows you to setup a Featured image/images (these images will be available to use if the post or page being shared doesn’t contain any images).